How to use the Dragon USB 2.0 cameras with Swing Catalyst

 The same happens when you try to take a photo on your phone when it's dark, the image can become streaky, this is due to the long exposure time (to compensate for lack of optimal lighting conditions).

-Generally speaking, you should be able to get ~120 FPS as long as there adequate lighting or if you're outdoors.
+You should be able to get ~120 FPS with adequate indoor lighting or outdoors.

 If the camera is dropping frames (in this case it is not giving the FPS it should be), it can introduce visual artifacts.

-You may have to try different USB ports to find one that works best for you, generally we want to avoid USB ports situated in the front of a desktop PC as the performance is poor.
+- You may have to try different USB ports to find one that works best for you, generally we want to avoid USB ports situated in the front of a desktop PC as the performance is poor (will often give a lower frame rate).